shibatch/nofreelunch/README.md

 if the maintainers have no intention to make an objective decision from the beginning, then everything will ultimately be determined by the likes and dislikes of the maintainers.
-Members other than the maintainers have no choice but to trust that the mainteners will make a fair decision, and there is no difference between having rules and not having rules.
+Members other than the maintainers have no choice but to trust that the maintainers will make a fair decision, and there is no difference between having rules and not having rules.